micahr234/RL-Transformer-A-General-Purpose-Problem-Solver/README.md

 ## Repository Structure

 - `code/`: Contains the implementation of the ICRL training and evaluation procedures.
-- `data/`: Scripts for data generation and preprocessing.
 - `README.md`: Project overview and instructions.
 - `LICENSE`: License information.